Mental Illness – Treatment & Recovery Supports

 • Housing as a platform to foster and promote community integration, recovery, independence, and self-sufficiency

-• Statutory, regulatory, and financing design and implementation approaches that foster best practices and provide incentives for quality and performance
+• Statutory, regulatory, and financing approaches that foster best practices and provide incentives for quality and performance

 • Workforce training and development to support evidence-based and best practice clinical and operational practices